European red-rumped swallow: Taxonomy

 The European red-rumped swallow was formally described in 1835 by the Dutch zoologist Coenraad Jacob Temminck under the binomial name Hirundo rufula.
 The specific epithet is from Latin rufulus meaning "reddish".
 The species was formerly treated as a subspecies of the red-rumped swallow (Cecropis daurica) now renamed the eastern red-rumped swallow.
 The species were split based on differences in morphology and genetic divergence.
-The European red-rumped swallow is monotypic: no subspecies are recognised.
+The European red-rumped swallow is monotypic, with no subspecies.